-You can imagine his day with his friends.
-Cycling to a beautiful destination and having a campfire and dinner in the evening.
+You can imagine his day with his friends—cycling to a beautiful destination and having a campfire and dinner in the evening.

 But cutting his head gives the image more mystery.
-Also, it puts the focus on the story, not only the composition.
+And it also puts focus on the story, not only the composition.

-11. Arrange Your Elements for an Unconventional Shot
+2. Arrange Your Elements for an Unconventional Shot

 Changing your point of view even a bit can alter your composition.
-Crouch down, move to your left or right.
+Crouch down.
+Move to your left or right.
 Lift your camera a little higher.

-For this photo of the woman reading the newspaper at the temple, I was standing.
+I was standing for this photo of the woman (pictured below) reading the newspaper at the temple.
 This angle allowed me to arrange all the elements well.

 It’s easy to stand back and get an overall view of something.
 This perspective is not often the most creative.

-Moving in close to a tall subject so it towers over you gives an unusual and intriguing perspective.

-Using this photo composition tip can help you eliminate distracting backgrounds too.
+Moving close to a tall subject so it towers over you gives an unusual and intriguing perspective.
+And using this photo composition tip can help you eliminate distracting backgrounds too.

-9. Take a Bird’s Eye View
+4. Take a Bird’s Eye View

 You can take a bird’s eye view and look down at your subject.
 Position your camera above and parallel with what you are photographing.